szilvia-csernus/book-cycle/README.md

 ## Hosting platforms

-- `Heroku`: For hosting the main codebase.
+- `AWS EC2`: For hosting the gunicorn server.
-- `ElephantSQL`: For database hosting.
+- `Heroku`: originally, the project was hosted on Heroku, which is still accessible here: https://book-cycle-f6aff45df7ba.herokuapp.com/
+- `AWS RDS`:OFor database hosting.
+(Originally, the database was hosted on ElephantSQL, see migration details below.)
-- `Amazon AWS S3`: For static/media file hosting.
+- `AWS S3`: For static/media file hosting.

 ## Other Tools